Cocos-BCX/1808/README.md

 inter-zone key | inner_key | string
 inter-zone value | inner_value| string

-  `Mod_data`: The Mod_data field type is an id list, which is a relationship table consisting of a list of identifiers of main asset IDs and sub asset IDs, which are used to describe the combination and nesting relationship of assets in different business entities.
+  `mod_data`: The mod_data field type is an id list, which is a relationship table consisting of a list of identifiers of main asset IDs and sub-asset IDs, which are used to describe the combination and nesting relationship of assets in different business entities.

-  `describe_with_contract`: The World_view field type is a map, which is a key-value pair mapping table composed of zone identifiers and zone data.
+  `describe_with_contract`: The describe_with_contract field type is a map, which is a key-value pair mapping table composed of zone identifiers and zone data.
 The zone identifier is a type identifier of the business entity, corresponding to one or several contracts, and all data interactions of the business instance for this asset instance will be performed in this zone.

-  `Session_key`: The Session_key field type is contract_id_type, which is the id of one or more core contracts that the business should contain.
+  `session_key`: The Session_key field type is contract_id_type, which is the id of one or more core contracts that the business should contain.
 The id should be as unique and sufficient as the other unique identifiers.

-`Session_data`: The session_data field type is a map, which consists of the inner_key and the inner_value.
+`session_data`: The session_data field type is a map, which consists of the inner_key and the inner_value.
 The specific data of the key and value is defined by the business entity responsible for this zone, which may include structured or encrypted strings as its data according to its needs.

 # Non-Homogeneous Digital Assets Standard
 ## The Definition of  Non-Homogeneous Digital Assets